kiteco/vscode-plugin/docs/README.md

 ![kite hover](./images/kite-hover.png)

-You can see up to three links in the popup:
+Hovering your mouse over a symbol will show you a popup with up to three links:

-- `def` will open the file where this symbol is defined
+- `def` will open the file where this symbol is defined (this may not be available if Kite cannot find the definition)
 - `web` will open the symbol documentation page in your browser
-- `more` will open the [Kite expand view](#expand-view) with additional documentation for this symbol
+- `more` will open the [expand view](#expand-view) with additional documentation for this symbol

-### Expand View
+### Expanded View

-The Kite expand view offer a more detailed view of a symbol documentation.
-You can use the sidebar panel to browse the members of a module or a type, or to access curated examples, Stack Overflow topics, and more.
+The expanded view offers a more detailed view of a symbol.
+You can use the sidebar panel to browse the members of a module or a type, or to access curated examples, StackOverflow topics, and more.

 ![Kite Expand Panel](./images/kite-expand-panel.png)

 ### Active Search

-Kite's active search is available using the corresponding command from the command palette.
+Active search is available using the corresponding command from the command palette.
 It will open the search panel on the side.

-Type a module, function or symbol name and browse the results documentation in the panel.
+Type a module, function or symbol name and browse the results in the panel.

 ![Kite Active Search](./images/kite-active-search.png)